 Daffodils are blooming in parks and in the country side as winter gives way to spring.
 They symbolise renewal and new life, promise and hope which makes them significant in Lent, and approaching Easter.
 As a child I loved their scent, maybe because of their calming effect on me.

-I have come to associate daffodils with the Irish Cancer Society.
-Daffodil Day takes place on Friday, March 11th and various events take place nationally throughout the month of March.
-It is the biggest fundraising day for the Irish Cancer Society.
+We have come to associate daffodils with the Irish Cancer Society.
+Daffodil Day takes place on Friday, March 24th.
+Various events take place nationally throughout the month of March.
+It is the biggest fundraising event for the Irish Cancer Society.
 Thousands of volunteers sell daffodil pins and flowers on the streets, in businesses, homes and shopping centres to raise money for the Irish Cancer Society.

 It is the Society’s Night Nursing service which is synonymous with Daffodil Day and which supports patients at the end of their cancer journey.
 The Night Nursing Service operates every night of the year, providing palliative care to cancer patients so they can stay in the comfort of their own home.
 The Society’s Night Nurses give end of life care, offering support, advice and reassurance to their patients.